PerMedCoE/permedcoe_doc/src/04_development/01_building_block/building_block.rst

   .. code-block:: python

-    from permedcoe import Container        # To define container related needs from permedcoe import Binary           # To define binary to execute related needs from permedcoe import Task             # To define task related needs
+    from permedcoe import container        # To define container related needs from permedcoe import binary           # To define binary to execute related needs from permedcoe import task             # To define task related needs

     from permedcoe import FILE_IN          # To define file type and direction from permedcoe import FILE_OUT         # To define file type and direction